Life's big question: How long after a concussion can you drink alcohol?

 Many folks want to know when they can enjoy a beer on Sunday or drinks (plural) on their night out.
 And, while I think many folks already know the answer, everyone asks anyway: "Hey doc, when would it be safe to have alcohol again?"

 That said, there are no guidelines that say what I just said to you right there.
-So, why do I say that?
+So, why do I say that then?
 Because I've got good reason to - follow me on this.

 What do the concussion guidelines say?